-The Intellectual Property Committee shall be generally responsible for the administering the Intellectual Property Policy.
+The Intellectual Property Committee shall be generally responsible for administering the Intellectual Property Policy.

-- A. Receive all disclosures of properties submitted under this Policy. - B. Determine the ownership of properties in accordance with guidelines developed by the Committee and approved by the President. - C. Determine whether a property, which the University owns, is subject to protection through patent, copyright or trademark registration. - D. In consultation with the student, the Office of the General Counsel and outside consultants, evaluate potential commercial use and investigate possible courses of action for protecting and/or marketing properties in which the University has an ownership interest. - E. Authorize the negotiation of licensing and technology transfer agreements. - F. Maintain complete records on all disclosures and other intellectual property matters of interest to the University administration. - G. Prepare periodic reports of the Intellectual Property Committee to the President and the Board of Trustees as requested. - H. General Counsel shall serve as an exofficio member of the committee and serve as an advisor to the committee.
+- 1. Receive all disclosures of properties submitted under this Policy. - Determine the ownership of properties in accordance with guidelines developed by the Committee and approved by the President. - 3.
+Determine whether a property, which the University owns, is subject to protection through patent, copyright or trademark registration. - 4.
+In consultation with the student, the Office of the General Counsel and outside consultants, evaluate potential commercial use and investigate possible courses of action for protecting and/or marketing properties in which the University has an ownership interest. - 5.
+Authorize the negotiation of licensing and technology transfer agreements. - 6.
+Maintain complete records on all disclosures and other intellectual property matters of interest to the University administration. - 7.
+Prepare periodic reports of the Intellectual Property Committee to the President and the Board of Trustees as requested. - 8.
+General Counsel shall serve as an ex-officio member of the committee and serve as an advisor to the committee.